roydukkey/dotenv-dot/README.md

 Default: `false`

-You may want to ignore the `process.env` when transforming a dotenv config output.
-When this option is turned on the `process.env` will not be consulted or altered.
+You may want to ignore `process.env` when transforming the output of the `dotenv.config()`.
+When this option is turned on `process.env` will not be consulted or altered.

 ```js
 const myEnv = dotenv.config();